-After completing this program of study, students must then petition the Academic Policies Council for reinstatement at least 30 days prior to the first day of the semester in which they plan on returning.
-Petitions to the Academic Policies Council should be provided in the form of a letter by the student to the Vice President for Academic Affairs.
+After completing the program of study, students must then petition the Academic Policies Council for reinstatement at least 30 days prior to the first day of the semester in which they want to return.
+Petitions to the Academic Policies Council should be provided in the form of a letter, by the student, to the Vice President for Academic Affairs.